 - Getting Pregnant: Once we receive medical and psychological clearance and a match is confirmed, the legal phase begins.
 After contracts are signed between you and the intended parents, we will work with you and an IVF doctor to create a calendar with tentative embryo transfer dates.
-Your first pregnancy test will take place 10 days after the embryo transfer.
+Your first pregnancy test will take place approximately 10-12 days after the embryo transfer.
 An IVF medical team will help ship your medications to your hometown and set up monitoring appointments at a doctor’s office or medical facility you choose.
-At week 10 of your pregnancy, you’ll be released to your personal obstetrician.
+Around 10-12 weeks of your pregnancy, you’ll be released to your personal obstetrician.

 - Pregnancy and Delivery: To ensure you’ll never feel alone, we provide case specialists, who will know and understand your personal situation.
 From appointment reminders to payment coverage, we’ll help you through the practical and emotional sides of this process.
 You’ll always have access to our online resource center as well as to a private social media group to share your feelings, concerns and stories.
 When your delivery date gets close, we will create a birth plan to send to your hometown hospital and the intended parents.